fbpx

 Before you hook up your caravan and set off, it’s important that you consider the interplay between your gross combination mass (your combined weight or GCM) and your Subaru’s towing capacity.
 Your vehicle’s GCM is the key figure to watch out for when combining both your vehicle and your caravan.
 You want to stay within your allowed GCM – within 20% of the maximum is ideal.

 Let’s say that your GCM limit is 4000kg, your vehicle’s braked towing capacity is 2500kg, and your car’s Gross Vehicle Mass (GVM) is 1300kg.
-With those figures, you’d be sitting safely with a GCM of 3800kg.
-That’d be fine – if your car was brand new without any added weight of a tow ball (50kg), gas bottles (85kg), roof racks (45kg), and all that extra sporting gear plus your mate’s tent (360kg).
-With this example, you’d reach a GVM of 1840kg, and a GCM of 4340kg – well over your 4000kg limit.
+Initially, you’d be sitting safely with a GCM of 3800kg.
+However, adding accessories and extra gear can quickly increase your total weight.
+Here’s a breakdown:

 It’s important that you stay within your GCM limit, and make sure that both vehicle and trailer are within their recommended maximum weight.